 The audience window shows only what the congregation needs to see: lyrics, verses, section titles.
 No controls appear on it.

-Note: the sync works between two windows of the same browser, on the same computer.
-Always open the audience window from the button; do not copy the address into another browser.
+Note: this window syncs between two windows of the same browser, on the same computer.
+Open it from the button; do not copy its address elsewhere.
+For a hall screen on another machine, see the next section.

 Everything you do on the control screen - changing slide, enlarging the text, switching theme, black screen - is mirrored on the audience window instantly.